Skip to content

 Not necessarily.
 If SealMetrics is the only analytics on the site, the analytics-specific reason for the banner disappears (the plugin sets no cookie, stores no localStorage).
 If you also run ad pixels or A/B testing tools that do set cookies, those still require consent.
 Many WooCommerce stores shrink the banner scope to those specific products instead of running a catch-all banner.

-Install in ten minutes.
+Install the plugin.
 See real channel revenue this week.

 Book 30 minutes with the founder.
 We install on your WooCommerce store live, hook into the right actions, and run the first reconciliation against your CRM.